-The new video Critical Medicare Decisions you Need to Make has been released on our YouTube channel.
+The new video Turning 65?
+Critical Medicare Decisions you Need to Make has been released on our YouTube channel.
 It is a Part II of our series “Turning 65?
-2018 Guide to Medicare.
+2018 Guide to Medicare.”

-Here is the script of this video.
+Here is the script of video “Turning 65?
+2018 Guide to Medicare Part II: Critical Medicare Decisions you Need to Make.”
 Find more on which Medicare plan is right for you from Compare Medicare Plans.

 The Script for the video “Turning 65?
 2018 Guide to Medicare: Critical Medicare Decisions You Need to Make.”